alexpaul/in-app-purchases/testing.md

 ## Testing international currencies

-* Create a Sandbox account and select the Region you're interested in e.g India.
+* Create a Sandbox account and select the Region you're interested in e.g. India.
 * Navigate to your UI showing the Store Products.
 * You should now observe that the Product's currency is local to that of the Sandbox account.